Ocura Plasma Pen vs NuzzyPen: The Honest 2026 Comparison

 The moles question: where each brand stands

 A mole can be benign.
-It can also be melanoma or a precancerous lesion.
-A dermatologist can examine a mole in person and make that determination.
-A home-use device cannot.
-The American Academy of Dermatology recommends that any mole be examined by a dermatologist before at-home removal is considered.
-Read more about that guidance at aad.org.
+It can also be melanoma or a precancerous lesion, and a device cannot tell the difference.
+A dermatologist can examine a mole in person and make that call.
+A home-use pen cannot, no matter which brand sells it.
+The American Academy of Dermatology recommends that any mole be examined by a dermatologist before at-home removal is even considered.
+Read that guidance at aad.org.

 If you are not sure, see a dermatologist first